A solid IT and cyber strategy fuels strong platform growth

 - Seek counsel.
 While your current business resources might be capable of reviewing these recommendations, applying and deploying them in a meaningful way typically require the expertise and experience of outside resources.

 Now, that your strategy is set, the next step is to look at IT and cybersecurity aspects.
 These are, in fact, two distinct areas with their own challenges and solutions.
 Let’s first address the IT considerations when building out a new platform:

 - Current tools and resources.
 When moving down this path, consider what your existing tools can support.
-It’s pretty rare that a business is actually built to scale moving to multiple locations from a single-site environment.
-If you plan to acquire up or down the supply chain, it will also constrain your current resources.
+It’s pretty rare that a business is actually built to scale for moving to multiple locations from a single site environment.
+If you plan to acquire up or down the supply chain, that will also typically constrain your current resources.

 - Cloud technology.
 How does your IT strategy fit into the business strategy?
 If you plan on experiencing significant growth, there will be peaks and valleys along the way.
 Adopting elasticity, or elastic IT, will help you leverage cloud tools.
 Elastic IT allows for your assets and your services to expand and contract in tandem with the business as it grows and acquires add-ons.
-Other factors to consider with the cloud include working in different time zones, the location of your headquarters in regards to potential network disruptions, and if the add-on uses an on-premise solution, which could present integration challenges.
+Other considerations with the cloud include working in different time zones, the location of your headquarters regarding potential network disruptions, and if the add-on uses an on-premise solution, which could present integration challenges.

 Remember, a cyberevent that doesn’t result in data loss can still cripple the ability of the business to operate.